Estimated Time | 1 to 2 hours. | |

 See photos of hiking

-Why choose a trail at Tinker Nature Park/Hansen Nature Center?
+Why hike at Tinker Nature Park/Hansen Nature Center ?

 Welcome to Tinker Nature Park and Hansen Nature Center, a hidden gem nestled in the heart of the Finger Lakes region.
 If you're a hiker, outdoor enthusiast, or simply someone looking to immerse yourself in nature's tranquility, this is the perfect destination for you.